 Scientists are still in search of why rainbow trout leave the rivers, lakes, and streams and head for the sea.
 They don’t know whether it’s an inbuilt genetic reaction or due to environmental factors.

 My personal opinion, and the opinion of a lot of fly fishing anglers around the world, is that the reason rainbow trout migrate to the sea is that there isn’t enough food in the freshwater system they live and their search for food takes them to saltwater where food is far more abundant.

-An average rainbow trout might grow to be 2-4 pounds whereas a steelhead trout can grow in excess of 20 pounds, depending on how long they have spent in the ocean.
+An average rainbow trout might grow to be 2-4 pounds whereas a steelhead trout can grow more than 20 pounds, depending on how long they have spent in the ocean.

-Steelhead generally spend between one and five years at sea before returning home to spawn to the fresh water they started out in.
-The longer the steelhead spend in the ocean the bigger the fish get and in the fly fishing world are split into categories.
+Steelhead generally spend between one and five years at sea before returning home to spawn in the freshwater they started in.
+The longer the steelhead spends in the ocean the bigger the fish get and in the fly fishing world are split into categories.